The regular procedure is regulated by Book 6 (right to asylum and other international protections, articles L510-1 to L.597-1) of the CESEDA.

 All personal interviews are conducted by protection officers from OFPRA.
 Asylum seekers are interviewed individually without their family members.
 A minor child can also be interviewed alone if OFPRA has serious reasons to believe that they might have endured persecutions unknown to other family members.[21]
 After a primary interview, OFPRA can nevertheless conduct a complementary one and hear several members of a family at the same time if it is necessary for assessing the risks of persecution.[22]

-The law provides that the asylum seekers can further ask the protection officer and the interpreter to be of a particular gender.[17]
-This guarantee is applied in practice, yet not systematically, as the law provides that this request has to be deemed justified by OFPRA due to the difficulties of the asylum seeker to expose comprehensively the grounds of her/his claim, in particular if she/he has been subjected to sexual violence.
+The law provides that the asylum seekers can ask the protection officer and the interpreter to be of a particular gender.[23]
+This guarantee is applied in practice, although not systematically, as the law provides that this request has to be deemed justified by OFPRA due to the difficulties of the asylum seeker to expose comprehensively the grounds of their claim, in particular if they have been subjected to sexual violence.
 Moreover, the law stipulates the request is granted “as far as possible”.

 Videoconferencing